kanaria69/Mainecoco/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## When do doctors get angry?
+When they run out of patients.